joseferben/joseferben.com/content/posts/how-google-search-is-making-me-a-better-programmer.md

 Up until October 2021, my daily driver as a programmer was an exotic mix of OCaml and [NixOS](http://localhost:1313/tags/nixos/).
 Not that many people are using that combination daily, which has some interesting side effects.
 Google Search delivers either exactly the right answers or nothing at all.

 One could make an argument that the average OCaml programmer has more experience than the average JavaScript programmer.
 However, there are probably an order of magnitude more experienced JavaScript programmers than there are experienced OCaml programmers in absolute numbers.
-If both groups are equally active in forums and discussions, there should be much more high quality content / answers about regarding JavaScript than OCaml, simply because of the sheer amount of developers using JavaScript.
-Consequently there is an abundance of low quality JavaScript content.
-This is where Google comes in.
+If both groups are equally active in forums and discussions, there should be much more high quality content / answers about JavaScript than OCaml, simply because of the sheer amount of developers using JavaScript.

-If Google Search did a good job, it would show high quality JavaScript content.
+The job of Google Search is to crawl through all the JavaScript content and index it.
+If Google Search did a good job, it would show me relevant high quality JavaScript content for JavaScript queries.
 But this is not what's happening.
 Instead, I am given visually poorly designed [GitHub](https://githubplus.com/) or Stack Overflow clones or blog posts geared to sell something.
 I mean kudos to them for getting Google to list them before the content that they ripped off.
 This is what's called SEO garbage or SEO spam.

 If there are enough eyes on a language or technology, there is money to be made.
 If there is money to be made, everything necessary will be done to catch as many eyes as possible.

 ## SEO spam is changing my habits {#seo-spam-is-changing-my-habits}

-I was using less frequently used technologies for a few years and came back to find that Google is not as helpful anymore as it once was for mainstream technologies.
+I was using more niche technologies for a few years and came back to find that Google is not as helpful anymore as it once was for mainstream technologies.

 With OCaml and ReasonML, I was getting used to jumping straight into the source code upon encountering a very specific issue.
 The chance of someone encountering the same issue with the same exotic tech stack _and_ posting about it online was just too low to even try.
 However, Googling OCaml language constructs was still efficient and it took me seconds to find good answers, usually in the documentation of a bigger library.
 I kept using Google like a cheat sheet.

 I started using [Django](http://localhost:1313/tags/django/) for a new project, which is a Python web framework that [has a lot of eyes on it](https://github.com/django/django/stargazers).
 I had to ditch Google as a cheat sheet replacement.
 In fact, I had to ditch Google as a long-term memory replacement.

-Back when Google released live search result suggestions that suggested queries _while_ typing, I was exited.
+Back when Google released live search result suggestions that suggested queries _while_ typing, I was excited.
 It worked surprisingly well, and so I started accepting suggestions for queries that were better than my own.
 Google knew better than myself _how_ I wanted to search.
-The search results kept getting better with very year.
+The search results kept getting better with every year.
 At some point the search results were so good that usually the first search result was a hit.

 That (in hindsight incredibly) high quality version of Google Search made me lazy.
 With Google at hand, I was able to focus on higher level concepts, architecture and design.
 I could be sure that someone somewhere encountered a somewhat similar issue and Google _would do its magic_.